-If stink bugs haven't gotten into your home yet, you can deter them by reducing entry points.
+If these insects haven't gotten into your home yet, you can deter stink bugs by reducing entry points.
 There are a few common ways these insects infiltrate homes.

 Gaps around gas pipes, wire conduits, and other foundation penetrations can give stink bugs quick access to your home.
 Use a caulking gun to seal gaps like these.

 If you have any exterior doors that have missing door sweeps or sweeps that are damaged, repair these to keep stink bugs out.

 Gaps in the weatherstripping around a door will be targeted quickly by stink bugs.
 Replace weatherstripping and adjust the doors on their hinges to address these gaps.

 Damaged screens on doors and windows can give stink bugs access to the space between the screens and glass panes.
 This may be as far as a stink bug gets.
 But, when glass panes are broken, or wood frames have been damaged by pests, they can come all the way in.
 Make repairs to screens, glass panes, and wood frames.